 - Remove burners from the gas supply line and remove blockages to the burner’s gas ports using a dry wire brush.
 Clean the ports by brushing side-to-side instead of up-and-down, as the vertical motion may push debris into the ports.

 - Clean the burner valve with soapy water and run water through the inside of the valve.

 - Clean the inside of the grill using a wire brush and warm soapy water and rinse with water.
 Towel dry the burners and reinstall.

-- Refer to the instructions manual for specifics on how to clean the outside of a grill.
+- Refer to the instruction manual for specifics on how to clean the outside of a grill.
 Certain materials may be sensitive to harsh cleaning agents.
-For a stainless-steel grill, use a specially formulated stainless-steel BBQ grill cleaner and micro fiber cloth.
+For a stainless-steel grill, use a specially formulated stainless-steel BBQ grill cleaner and microfiber cloth.
 Ceramic, porcelain and painted steel surfaces can be cleaned using soap and water.